phalcon/documentation/docs/application.md

 | `beforeHandleRequest` | Before execute the dispatch loop                               |
 | `afterHandleRequest`  | After execute the dispatch loop                                |

+Returning `false` from a listener cancels further processing for the `boot`, `beforeStartModule`, and `beforeHandleRequest` events.
+The `afterStartModule` and `afterHandleRequest` events are notifications fired after the work has completed; their return values are not honored.
+This differs from the CLI console, where a `false` returned from `afterStartModule` aborts handling.

 Here's an example of how to attach listeners to this component:

 ```php